trawick/simple-Linux-NAS/README.md

 Simple (cheap?)
 Linux NAS
 =========================

+I use this project to manage my home NAS, which is utilized for a number of Time Machine and other backups as well as a single filesystem for occasional use.

-I use this project for my home NAS currently after initially considering purchasing of an appliance-like solution.
-The NAS can be any reliable box which supports Ubuntu 15.10 and ZFS and has at least one available disk.
+The NAS hardware can be any reliable box which supports Ubuntu 15.10 Server and ZFS and has at least one available disk.
+The box will be dedicated to NAS and reinstalled from scratch as part of setup.
+A 64-bit CPU and at least 4GB of RAM is required, as those are the recommendations for ZFS.
-(64-bit is essentially required for ZFS; I use an older Thinkpad with 4GB of memory, a Core 2 Duo CPU, and an external drive unit.)

 The code in this project remotely manages the set of users and exported filesystems on the NAS.
 It also supports a Vagrant box NAS for testing end-user configuration and modifications to the project.

+My current NAS hardware is an older Thinkpad with 4GB of memory, a Core 2 Duo CPU, and a 4TB external drive unit attached via USB 2.0.
+The limiting performance factor for most client machines in my environment is the wireless network, as only a few machines (including the NAS) have Ethernet.
+When seeding two initial Time Machine backups simultaneously, one over Ethernet and one over wireless, disk I/O on the NAS approached the limitation of USB 2.0, reaching 15MB/second occasionally.
+At the same time, the two Netatalk processes handling the two clients reached 20% CPU each.
+But this is a rare activity.
+Thus, I expect that a NAS hardware upgrade would be appropriate for performance only if I had client machines on Ethernet using filesystems on the NAS for normal operation.

 Limitations
 -----------